Art&Craft - DIY Finishing - Sanding - Finishing Techniques

 What you need to know if you want to sandblast old paint off wooden doors or furniture

-Some time ago I was asked to help repair some old doors that were partially destroyed in the cleaning process.
-They came from an old apartment that the owner wanted to renovate and save the tall wooden doors typical of buildings built at the beginning of the last century and in the interwar period.
-He clearly loved the place, and the fact that the doors looked compromised visibly affected him.
+Some time ago I was asked to help repair some old doors, partially destroyed in the cleaning process.
+They came from an old apartment that the owner wanted to renovate and save the tall wooden doors typical of buildings built at the turn of the last century and in the inter-war period.
+He was obviously fond of the place, and the fact that the doors looked compromised was visibly affecting him.
 What had happened?
-To remove the old layers of paint from the doors, he called in a firm to sandblast them clean.
-Unfortunately, the sandblasters didn't know much about sandblasting wood and as a result, the doors ended up with very structured wood, punctured in very thin areas and partially destroyed on edges and corners.
-Despite the result, the owner still hoped to save them, this time proposing to do it all himself.
+To remove the old coats of paint from the doors, he called in a firm to sandblast them clean.
+Unfortunately, the people who did the sandblasting did not know much about sandblasting wood and as a result, the doors ended up with very structured wood, pierced in very thin areas and partially destroyed on the edges and corners.
+In spite of the result, the owner still hoped to be able to salvage them, this time proposing to do everything himself.

 sandblasted old wooden doors

-Although about wood sandblasting I have spoken of on other occasions, this event gives me the opportunity to highlight the differences between sandblasting metal and wood.
+Although wood sandblasting I've spoken about this on other occasions, this gives me the opportunity to highlight the differences between sandblasting metal and wood.
 This does not mean that it is a simple operation that you can do yourself.
-You still need to call in the specialists because it involves special equipment and risks during the process.
-But that way you know what to ask for so you are told up front whether or not they can do the job.
+You still need to call in specialists because it involves special equipment and risks during the process.
+But so you know what to ask so that you are told from the start whether or not they can do the job.

 Originally, sandblasting was used to clean metal with sand.
-So is the definition of the term, if you have the curiosity to look it up in the DEX.
-Gradually, the process was extended to other materials, and in addition to sand, other materials with different grain sizes and hardnesses began to be used.
-Wood is a different material from metal, both in hardness and in the fact that it is amorphous, not uniform in composition.
-If in metal, no matter where on the surface, the strength of the material will be the same, in wood it will be different.
-On a door, for example, there will be late wood and early wood or knot area, each having a different strength.
-When sanding wood you may have to deal with hardwood and softwood - that classic division into hardwood (hardwood, as it is called in English) and softwood (softwood) - but also differences in hardness between species of the same class.
+This is the definition of the term, if you're curious enough to look it up in the DEX.
+Gradually, the process was extended to other materials, and other materials with different grain sizes and hardnesses started to be used in addition to sand.
+Wood is a different material from metal, both in its hardness and in the fact that it is amorphous, not uniform in composition.
+Whereas in metal, no matter where on the surface, the strength of the material will be the same, in wood it will be different.
+On a door, for example, there will be late wood and early wood or knot-zone, each having a different strength.
+When sanding wood, you can deal with hardwood and softwood - that classic division into hardwood (hardwood, as it is called in English) and softwood (softwood) - but also with differences in hardness between species of the same class.

-Under these conditions, the material used to remove the paint layer and the pressure applied are very important.
-Depending on them you will either just remove the paint and get a clean and smooth surface of the wood, or remove the paint and structure the wood so that it looks like weathered wood.
-The choice has to be made very carefully especially when it comes to old wood or objects.
+Under these conditions, the material with which the paint is removed and the pressure applied are very important.
+Depending on these you will achieve either just paint removal and a clean and smooth wood surface, or paint removal and structuring of the wood so that it looks like a weathered wood.
+The choice has to be made very carefully, especially with old wood or objects.
 For example, sandblasting is not used in the restoration of old wooden objects of historical value.
-The many variables make the process difficult to control, so it's better not to risk it.
-It can only be used if refurbishing old doors or furniture.
+The many variables make the process difficult to control, so it is better not to risk it.
+It can only be used when refurbishing old doors or furniture.

 sandblasted old wooden doors